Q: My child wants to learn to sew. What kind of machine should I get?

 Q: I want to book a sewing party in London.
 How does it work?

 We need a minimum of 6 to run a party, with a maximum of 10.
-We always take a deposit of £35 to confirm the booking and we also have some lovely party bags available too!
+For larger groups, please get in touch.
+We always take a non-refundable deposit of £35 to confirm the booking and we also have some lovely party bags available too!

 On the day, one of our sewing tutors will arrive at your house or venue with plenty of time to set-up and will bring along all necessary materials, tools and supplies needed for the party.
 Then the fun begins!
 All parties are 2 hours unless a longer party has been requested, in order to make a bigger project.

-Final payment is due on the day of the party either in the form of cash or card payment.
+Final payment is due on the day of the party either in the form of cash, cheque or card payment.

 Q: Do you offer sewing parties for boys too?